CaioLeone/FilamentManager/README.md

 ## Functions

+* Manage filament stock

-* Manage filament and resin stock measuring weight and type of material
+* Manage resin stock

+* Measuring weight and type of material used in printed objects

-* 3D printer updates, month print hours
+* 3D printer updates, monthly print hours

 * Projects printed and their cost